-School Organization, Learning Reports, and Learning Dialogues
+School Organization, Learning Reports, and Contact with Home

-The school year is divided into two semesters.
-Students normally take four full-credit courses (110 hours each) per semester, one in each of the first four periods.
-Fifth Period cycles through the courses (see the section entitled "The School Day").
-Each semester ends with final evaluations and the issuance of a Learning Report which includes a grade, a teacher comment, learning skills and attendance details for each course.
-Each semester, we issue three electronic interim reports on Edsby, including a Midterm Report, and schedule two sets of Learning Dialogues (optional seven minute interviews per course during which parents or guardians can meet with the teacher and student, if desired, to discuss learning).
+The school year is divided into four quadmesters.
+Students normally take two full-credit courses (110 hours each) per quadmester, one in each of the two periods.
+Just past halfway each quadmester, teachers provide students with a Midterm Learning Report.
+The quadmester ends with final evaluations and the issuance of a Learning Report which includes a grade, a teacher comment, learning skills and attendance details for each course.
+We encourage students and their families to stay connected with teachers through Edsby, our Learning Management System, and to garner information from it and the learning reports that will promote further learning and academic growth.